justinzhf/Genetic-Algorithm/README.md

 # Genetic-Algorithm
-A simple and easy-to-use genetic algorithm framework
+A simple and easy-to-use genetic algorithm framework.
+All you need to do is defining your fitness function.

 ## Example
 Eg. Find the maximum value of y=x^2, where x is integer and the range is [0,31].